-This is one of the Bonds delivered pursuant to the Resolution mentioned within.
-Date of Authentication: NORTHLAND TRUST SERVICES, INC., as Registrar ByAuthorized Representative · · · · · · · · · · · · · · · · · · · used in the inscription on the face of this Bond, shall be in full according to the applicable laws or regulations: TEN COM - as tenants in common UTMA as Custodian for TEN ENT - as tenants by the entireties (Cust) (Minor) under Uniform Transfers to Minors Act JT TEN as joint tenants with right of sur (State) rvivorship and not as tenants in common Additional abbreviations may also be used.
-A SSIGNMENT For value received, the undersigned d hereby sells, assigns and transfers unto the within Bond and all rights thereunder, and does h said Bond on the books kept for registration in the premises. on of the within Bond, with full power of substitution Dated: NOTICE: The assignor's signature to this assignment must correspond with the name as it appears upon the face of the within Bond in every particular, without alteration or enlargement or any change whatsoever.
-Signature Guaranteed: Signature(s) must be guaranteed by an "eligible guarantor institution" meeting the e requirements of the Bond Registrar, which requirements include membership or participation in STAMP or such other "signature guaranty program" as may be determined by the Bond Registrar in addition to or in substitution for STAMP, all in accordance with the Securities Exchange Act of 1934, as amended.
+This is one of the Bonds delivered p ursuant to the Resolution mentioned within.
+Date of Authentication: NORTHLAND TRUST SERVICES, INC., as Registrar D Authorized Representative used in the inscription on the face of this Bond, shall be a full according to the applicable laws or regulations: TEN COM - as tenants in common UTMA as Custodian for (Minor) TEN ENT - as tenants by the entireties under Uniform Transfers to Minors Act JT TEN as joint tenants with right of surv Additional al obreviations may also be used.
+AS SIGNMENT For value received, the undersigned hereby sells, assigns and transfers unto the within Bond and all rights thereunder, and does her reby irrevocably constitute and appoint attorney to transfer the said Bond on the books kept for registration in the premises. of the within Bond, with full power of substitution Dated: NOTICE: The assignor's signature to this assignment must correspond with the name as it appears upon the face of the within Bond in every particular, without alteration or enlargement or any change whatsoever.
+Signature Guaranteed: Signature(s) must be guaranteed by an "eligible guarantor institution" meeting the requirements of the Bond Registrar, which requirements include membership or participation in STAMP or such other "signature guaranty program" as may be determined by the Bond Registrar in addition to or in substitution for STAMP, all in accordance with the Securities Exchange Act of 1934, as amended.